a2life/shogi-board/readme.md

 then make a move, the user will then be presented with the list box with choices of LabelB1 and Label B2.

-This manual method is will quickly become tiresome.
+This method of manually creating each pieces move and managing branch moves will quickly become tiresome.
 Therefore, a most likely scenario is to create kifu file using application such as Kifu for windows and create Kifu file to use with the program.

+Most Shogi GUI can also generate Kakinoki style kifu file (usually identified with file extension kif or kifu)

 ## Using kifu file with the program.
-There are two ways to utilized Kakinoki style kifu file.
+There are two ways to utilized Kakinoki style kifu files.
 #### Method one
 ##### Use parameter kifu:  Simply copy and paste the content of kifu file as a value for kifu element.
 - See example1.js in record folder for example.
 #### Method two
 ##### Use parameter url: and specify the file path as a value for url.
- - This method is slightly inefficient because after the initial script loading and executing, the script  has to fetch the file as a promise object, then re-render the board from resolved promise object.
+ - This method is slightly inefficient because after the initial script loading and executing, the script  has to fetch the file content as a promise object, then re-render the board from resolved promise object.
  - See urlfetch.js for example.
- - File must be in utf-8 encoded (SJIS encoded kifu will not work)
+ - File must be in utf-8 encoded or SJIS encoded kifu format.

 (note) When supplying the kifu from the server as a string literal,